SU-NCS/Intro_to_programming/course-overview.md

 # Week 2:

 This week we will learn logic in order to form conditional tests.
-We'll expand on logic to create loop which will run a set of instructions repeatedly until a logical condition is met.
+We'll expand on logic to create loop swhich will run a set of instructions repeatedly until a logical condition is met.

 ## Activity 1: Logic Game/Flow control